-Car bomb at Mogadishu marketplace kills at least 20
+Car bomb at busy Mogadishu marketplace kills 34

-A car bomb at a marketplace in Somalia’s capital has killed at least 20 people and injured 50 others, said a local Somali official.
+Sabriye Abdullahi, an ambulance driver told The Associated Press that some of the injured victims died on their way to the hospitals.

+“Many of them suffered extensive third degree burns and others were burned beyond recognition,” he said.

-The blast by a car bomb parked near a restaurant went off at a busy time when shoppers and traders were gathered inside the market, said district commissioner Ahmed Abdulle.
+The blast from a car parked near a restaurant went off when shoppers and traders were gathered inside the market, said district commissioner Ahmed Abdulle.

 Mohamed Haji, a butcher who suffered shrapnel wounds, pointed to a clothes shop devastated by the blast.
 “Someone had parked the car here and left before it was detonated,” he said.
 Pieces of wood and metal sheets on the ground were all that remained of the shop.